 COGS is the all-University graduate and graduate-professional student governing body.
 It is composed of one representative and an alternate from each degree granting unit, seven officers, and the graduate student representatives on University committees.
 COGS' goals are to: promote the academic, economic and social aims for all graduate students; establish effective communication among these students and the academic/administrative units of the University; and create channels of effective communication with other student organizations.
-Located at 313-316 Student Services, 353-9189.
+Located at 313-316 Student Services, 353-9189 (voice and TTY), e-mail: cogs@msu.edu.